open-telemetry/opentelemetry-java-instrumentation/docs/contributing/writing-instrumentation-module.md

 than this odd mix of string concatenation, but please note that **this is intentional** and should be maintained.

-Instrumentation modules are loaded by the agent's classloader, and this string concatenation is an optimization that prevents the actual advice class from being loaded.
+Instrumentation modules are loaded by the agent's class loader, and this string concatenation is an optimization that prevents the actual advice class from being loaded into the agent's class loader.

 ## Advice classes

-Advice classes are not really "classes", they're raw pieces of code that will be pasted directly to the instrumented library class files.
-You should not treat them as ordinary, plain Java classes - unfortunately most clean code practices do not apply to them:
+Advice classes are not really "classes", they're raw pieces of code that will be pasted directly into the instrumented library class files.
+You should not treat them as ordinary, plain Java classes - unfortunately many standard practices do not apply to them:

 * they MUST only contain static methods;
 * they MUST NOT contain any state (fields) whatsoever - static constants included!
 Only the advice